How to Get Out of Factoring In 10 Steps

 If you want to leave invoice finance completely you will need to decide how you are going to replace the funding that you are currently receiving.
 This is often the most difficult step for businesses that are already used to using invoice finance as it can release a lot of cash into your business.

-It may be that you are able to inject your own money to replace the funding from factoring or you may be intending to apply for an overdraft or loan to cover part or all of the funding gap.
+It may be that you can inject your own money to replace the funding from factoring or you may be intending to apply for an overdraft or loan to cover part or all of the funding gap.

-However, you intend to address the funding gap you need to determine exactly how much additional cash you need to find or raise in order to preserve the cash flow of your business and replace the funding you have been receiving from your factoring facility.
+However, if you intend to address the funding gap you need to determine exactly how much additional cash you need to find or raise to preserve the cash flow of your business and replace the funding you have been receiving from your factoring facility.

 8) Plan your funding migration